 HPS complicates approximately 20% of cases and carries a 46% 5-year overall survival rate.
 These patients will require more aggressive treatment.

-A multidisciplinary team-best manages this disease.
-The primary care or emergency room physician is often the first to encounter these patients.
+An interprofessional team-best manages this disease.
+The primary care, nurse practioner, or emergency room physician is often the first to encounter these patients.
 Prompt referral to an oncologist/hematologist is recommended when lymphoma is suspected.
 These patients may present with subcutaneous lesions and sometimes symptoms of HPS.
-A comprehensive patient evaluation, laboratory tests, and punch biopsy helps clarify the diagnosis.
+A comprehensive patient evaluation, laboratory tests, and punch biopsy help clarify the diagnosis.
 Treatment most commonly includes immunosuppressive agents or systemic corticosteroids.
+The oncology nurse and pharmacist should educate the patient on the adverse effects of the chemotherapeutic agents and the duration of therapy.
+Continued monitoring of blood work is necessary.
+In addition, patients must be educated on aseptic techniques, hand washing, and avoid crowds during treatment.
 If HPS is present, treatment will be more aggressive.

 |||Parveen Z,Thompson K, Subcutaneous panniculitis-like T-cell lymphoma: redefinition of diagnostic criteria in the recent World Health Organization-European Organization for Research and Treatment of Cancer classification for cutaneous lymphomas.
 Archives of pathology [PubMed PMID: 19195975]|